CacheboxInc/HDM-documentation/macros/Trouble Shooting/default.md

 ###### **Installation Failed - Exception during container create syncd-cloud **

 This can happen if the Cloud Director cloud end-point is not reachable.
-The current operation being performed (deployment, mugration) will fail.
+The current operation being performed (deployment, migration) will fail.
 The connectivity to cloud end-point needs to be re-established before continuing.
 (Ref : **CP-5596**)

 ~e)